 First let me say that riding on a camel is a very different feeling to any other mode of passport.
 Unlike a horse where you constantly bounce in the saddle, riding on a camel is something like sailng a very calm lake.
 It is a gentle rocking motion, and if there were more opportunities for camel rides in my life, I would take them.
 Riding a camel is absolutely fantastic!

 There are many different towns, cities, and countries which offer you camel rides into the Sahara.
 I'm going to go with two options.
-The one is viewing the desert from the Nile and then taking a day excursion into the Sahara, and the second is spending a few days treking in the desert as well as spendng a few nights there in nomad style.
+The one is sailing down the Nile and then taking a day trip into the desert, and the second is spending a few days trekking in the desert from one of the towns situated nearby.
+In this second option, you to to spend a few nights there in nomad style.

 Adventure Vacation: The Sahara Desert

 The advent of adventure vacations has made the Sahara a hot spot for intrepid travelers.

 Within the Sahara, there are many geographical and historical divisions, e.g. the Sahel, the Nubian Desert, the Lybian Desert, the Eastern Desert.
 It is also part and parcel of eleven different countries - Morocco, Libya, Egypt, Sudan, Algeria, Chad, Mali, Niger, Tunisia, the Western Sahara, and Mauritania.
 It covers 3.5 million miles and is the largest hot air desert in the world.
 Its landmass is greater than the United States and slightly smaller than the Europe.

 Therefore, if you are to holiday in the Sahara, you will enter it through one of the countries in the above list.
 The two best countries with the most tourist opportunies are Morocco and Egypt.